-ETF: Exchange Traded Funds Meaning, Types and Benefits
+ETF Full Form: Exchange Traded Funds - Meaning, Types and Benefits

 Types of ETFs:

-2. Sector ETFs– The other name of it is Industry ETFs.
+1. Sector ETFs – Another name for it is Industry ETFs.
 It tracks a particular industry, such as technology, energy, or finance.
 Investors, analysts, and economists use the Global Industry Classification Standard (GICS) to define sector classification as the primary financial industry-standard metric.
 It is a method to assign each company to a specific sector.
 Index providers such as MSCI and Standard and Poor’s collectively have designed GICS.
 The hierarchy of GICS begins with 11 sectors and is delineated further into 24 industry groups, 68 industries, and 157 sub-industries.

-3. Bond ETFs– It includes government bonds, or other typical investment tools that qualify as bonds.
+1. Bond ETFs – It includes government bonds, or other typical investment tools that qualify as bonds.

-4. Currency ETFs– It allows you to invest in foreign currencies like EURO or Dollar
+1. Currency ETFs – It allows you to invest in foreign currencies like EURO or Dollar

-5. Inverse ETFs– It involves a practice called shorting of stocks, which means selling shares that are expected to fall and repurchasing them at a lower cost.
+1. Inverse ETFs – It involves a practice called shorting of stocks, which means selling shares that are expected to fall and repurchasing them at a lower cost.

 In developed countries, the ETF market is primarily dominated by institutional investors, but in India, retail investors enjoy the larger market share.
 The primary distributors of ETFs are the banks, who find it easier to sell open-ended Mutual Funds like funds.
 If you want to sell or purchase ETFs, you need a DEMAT account, or you can buy from the banks.